appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/send-emails-using-the-SMTP-plugin.md

 </dd>

-2. In the REST API request, set the URL as: `{{this.params.url}}`, which serves as a dynamic parameter allowing customization of the endpoint URL.
+2. In the REST API query, set the URL as: `{{this.params.url}}`, which dynamically adjusts the file URL based on specific criteria, such as the selected row on Table.

-3. In the **Attachment(s)** field of the SMTP query, add the following code to upload files:
+3. In the **Attachment(s)** field of the SMTP query, add the following code to fetch data from JSObject.

 <dd>